 - Before embarking on any type of event, ensure that your association has public liability insurance cover in place (to a value of £10 million).

 - Check your policy to see if PTA-owned items need to be named for all-risks cover to apply.

-- Any third party suppliers will need to have their own public liability insurance cover in place.
-Your local authority will be able to tell you what level of public liability insurance third parties need to have.
+- Any third-party suppliers will need to have their own public liability insurance cover in place.
+Your local authority will be able to tell you what level of public liability insurance they need to have.
 They must provide proof of this before the event.

 - Contact your insurance provider for full details.

 - PTAs have a duty of care to consider the safety and wellbeing of children and vulnerable adults, so bear this in mind when risk assessing your event.

 - Consider the need for DBS (Disclosure and Barring Service) checks for PTA committee members and/or other PTA volunteers.
 For Northern Ireland, visit AccessNI.